vitalab/scanner-inv-pytorch/README.md

 Note that the first time this script is run, the dataset is preprocessed to extract the voxel neighborhoods.

-To see what hyperparameters/arguments are available, see "Arguments help" section below.
+To see what hyperparameters/arguments are available, run `python src/runner.py  -h`.

 ## How to evaluate